 - 1. Two years of experience that demonstrates the ability to work successfully with children in a learning environment. - 2.
 Bilingual skills in a language(s) common to the student and the community. - 3.
-Familiarity, or willingness and ability to be trained in areas of down syndrome, autism, multiple disabilities, mental health disorders, ADHD, etc. - 4.
-Familiar with concepts and aspects of applied behavior analysis. - 5.
-Registered Behavior Technician or Certified Behavior Technician.
+Familiarity, or willingness and ability to be trained in areas of Down syndrome, autism, multiple disabilities, mental health disorders, ADHD, etc.